sl-community/rmac/setup/docker/README.md

 * Docker
 * `docker-compose`
 * For local development: Normal user account with permission to execute Docker commands

 ## Local development

-The goal is to get a SQL-Ledger container that operates directly on the sources (with a bind mount), so that any change of the sources will direcly affect the bahaviour of the application.
+The goal is to get a SQL-Ledger container that operates directly on the sources (with a bind mount), so that any change of the sources will direcly affect the behaviour of the application.

+### Prerequisites for local development

 At the very first time, enter this folder and run

-    ./local-env-setup.sh
+    ./env-setup.sh

-This will set up a file ~/.sql-ledger.local.env containing enrironment variables needed for `docker-compose` and a symbolic link '.env' to this file.
+This will set up a file ~/.sql-ledger.env containing environment variables needed for `docker-compose` and a symbolic link '.env' to this file.
 The `.env` file is the one that `docker-compose` is looking for; the linking is just for persistency reasons.